Scaling Social Innovation: Lessons from Poland

 Opening and Welcome

-Representative of the Ministry of Development Funds and Regional Policy,
+Undersecretary of State, the Ministry of Development Funds and Regional Policy

 |